-- To ensure that we are able to retain staff through appropriate programs that deal with the worker wholistically. - Estabilsh wellbeing programs through committees - To provide early intervention and numbers of workers support engaegment - # check in chats - # staff engaged in worker support program
+- To develop a strategy that supports staff in maintain physical and mental health. - To ensure that we are able to retain staff through appropriate programs that deal with the worker wholistically. - Estabilsh wellbeing programs through committees - To provide early intervention and numbers of workers support engaegment - # check in chats - # staff engaged in worker support program